moons-landing/TurretsLasersMore/README.md

 * Use `A` to move left
 * Use `S` to move down
 * Use `D` to move right
-* Use Mouse to Aim an enemy or direction of the bullet
+* Use mouse to aim an enemy or direction of the bullet

 ## Team Member

-1. Pawitchaya Chaloeijanya
+1. 6410545525 Pawitchaya Chaloeijanya
-2. Thanadol Udomsirinanchai
+2. 6410546165 Thanadol Udomsirinanchai
-3. Preawpan Thamapipol
+3. 6410546203 Preawpan Thamapipol